 A summary of what the headless model is made up of:

 The headless architecture utilizes the power and functional maturity of both.
-In headless Commerce by detaching the front and back end, then allowing them to communicate via API enables changes to be made on either side (even in parallel) without being interfered/blocked by each other.
+In headless Commerce by detaching the frontend and backend, then allowing them to communicate via API enables changes to be made on either side (even in parallel) without being blocked by each other.
 Decouple the eCommerce platform from the presentation layer, so businesses can use any CMS they like.

 We can help you to figure out which architecture works the best for your business model.